Scots meet Republic, Ukraine and Armenia

 Last updated on .From the section Scotland

-Scotland have been drawn in the same section as Republic of Ireland, top seeds Ukraine and Armenia in next year's Nation League Group B.
+Scotland have been drawn in the same section as Republic of Ireland, World Cup opponents Ukraine and Armenia in next year's Nation League Group B.

-Steve Clarke's side, who were seeded second in the second-tier groups, also host Ukraine in a World Cup qualifying play-off semi-final in March.
+Steve Clarke's side, who were seeded second in the second-tier groups, also host Ukraine in a Qatar 2022 qualifying play-off semi-final in March.

 Oleksandr Petrakov's side are ranked 13 places above Scotland in 25th spot.